lynqorsworlds/esx/README.md

             CurrentTargetDist = math.huge
         end

-        -- Наводим камеру, если есть цель и можно использовать if Pressed and AimTarget and AimTarget.Character then local Humanoid = AimTarget.Character:FindFirstChild("Humanoid")
+        if Pressed and AimTarget and AimTarget.Character and CanUsing then local Humanoid = AimTarget.Character:FindFirstChild("Humanoid")
-            if Humanoid and Humanoid.Health > 0 and CanUsing then
+            if Humanoid and Humanoid.Health > 0 then
                 local PartName = SectionSettings.AimBot.TargetPart or "HumanoidRootPart"
                 local TargetPart = AimTarget.Character:FindFirstChild(PartName)
                 if TargetPart then
                     local TargetPosition = TargetPart.Position
                     if SectionSettings.AimBot.Velocity then
-                        TargetPosition = TargetPosition + (TargetPart.Velocity or Vector3.new()) / Predict
+                        TargetPosition = TargetPosition + (TargetPart.Velocity or Vector3.zero) / Predict
                     end
                     if SectionSettings.AimBot.Smooth then
-                        camera.CFrame = camera.CFrame:Lerp(CFrame.new(camera.CFrame.p, TargetPosition), SectionSettings.AimBot.SmoothSize)
+                        Camera.CFrame = Camera.CFrame:Lerp(CFrame.new(Camera.CFrame.Position, TargetPosition), SectionSettings.AimBot.SmoothSize)
                     else
-                        camera.CFrame = CFrame.new(camera.CFrame.Position, TargetPosition)
+                        Camera.CFrame = CFrame.new(Camera.CFrame.Position, TargetPosition)
                     end
                 end
             end
         end

-        -- Отрисовка круга аима
         if SectionSettings.AimBot.Draw then
             if not AimbotCircle then
                 AimbotCircle = Drawing.new("Circle")